niplav/site/resolving.md

 In the context of preferences over lotteries, we are left with no satisfactory mathematical structure that we can use: edge-weighted graphs are not expressive enough, and arbitrary relations over all lotteries too unwieldy.
 Finding such a structure or finding a method for resolving arbitrary relations over lotteries would be helpful for further progress.
-Inspiration could be found in models of human decision making from mathematical psychology, such as the Priority Heuristic and the Random Utility Model from Gamal [@el2013structural] and the BEAST model [@erev2017anomalies], as well as alternatives to the utility framework from decision theory, such as risk-weighted utility maximization or the Jeffrey-Bolker axioms [@buchak2013risk], [@jeffrey2004subjective].
+Inspiration could be found in models of human decision making from mathematical psychology, such as the Priority Heuristic and the Random Utility Model from [Gamal 2013](./doc/psychology/on_the_structural_consistency_of_preferences_el_gamal_2013.pdf) and the BEAST model [@erev2017anomalies], as well as alternatives to the utility framework from decision theory, such as risk-weighted utility maximization or the Jeffrey-Bolker axioms [@buchak2013risk], [@jeffrey2004subjective].

 The problem of ontological crises appears under-researched.
 As